romellem/the-riddler/_posts/2018-06-08-the-case-of-the-smudged-secret-message.md

 - `E` _has_ to be **3**

-Fill that into our equation:
+Filling that into our equation:

         6 , B C D , 6 6 3
     +   6 , F 3 D , 6 3 3